bvgastel/xmas/src/xmd/xmd/findings.md

                                     Read network: position gone
     4   g   2015-03-31  2015-30-31  Adding expression to src or function    bug     high    Qml correction applied: didn't check correctly. even if connected
+    5   g   2015-04-01              Reading a file aborts                   bug     high    Solved dus to correcting other errors
+                                                                                            Not sure what solved it.
     7   g   2015-04-01  2015-04-01  New: aborts                             bug     high    Removed some "exit(-1)" from xmv/datamodel
     9   g   2015-04-01  2015-04-01  save json does not export PACKET_TYPE   bug     high    Solved.
    10   g   2015-04-01  2015-04-02  New aborts, only in certain connected   bug     medium  Delete during qml: solved by removing channel only once!